 We also had our biggest graduation party to date in November 2022, with over 1,000 neighbors joining us to celebrate!
 This year marks over 800 entrepreneurs graduating from The Academy since the fall of 2016.

-In 2022 alone, our entrepreneurs were responsible for generating $21 million to put back into the neighborhood economy here in Nashville, according to SBA data.
+In 2022 alone, our entrepreneurs were responsible for generating $21 million to put back into the neighborhood economy here in Nashville, according to most recently available SBA data.

 MILLION DOLLARS BACK